Ginkooo/screentime/README.md

 # Usage:
 1. Run `screentime` in background to run the daemon
+2.
-2. `screentime get` will show you the total screentime in seconds
+ a. `screentime get` will show you the total screentime in seconds
+ b. `screentime hms` will show you the total screentime in HH:MM:SS format

 # Config: